technicat/fedicat/README.md

 [@metabolist@mastodon.social](https://mastodon.social/@metabolist)

-Favorite features: Good alt-text entry interface with a Detect Text (character recognition) feature
+Favorite features: Good alt-text entry interface with large multiline field that you can't ignore and offers a Detect Text (character recognition) feature.
+When sharing a link to this app it prepends an extracted description for the link, so I use this app as a share target for links and photos.

 Quirks: No obvious indication in the feed that an image has alt-text